 The Cove does not currently offer wifi in the campgrounds or dayuse areas.
 Wifi is available at The Cove Resort and Marina.

 Cell service is unreliable at The Cove.
 Generally AT&T receives the most consistant service; while other carriers only receive spotty connection.

 Check in is at 4 p.m., however if you come early, you can not check in before 1 p.m. and then staff needs time to clean and water the site.
 If all that has been accomplished, then you may be able to get in earlier than 4 p.m.

-The distance from the Crooked River Campground to the Crooked River Dayuse Area is approximatley 1 mile down a steep, twisting roadway that can have a lot of traffic on busy weekends; it is strongly recommended to drive from camp to dayuse.
+The distance from the Crooked River Campground to the Crooked River Dayuse Area is approximatley 1 mile down a steep, winding roadway that can have a lot of traffic on busy weekends; it is strongly recommended to drive from camp to dayuse.